dcarlus/odyssey/README.md

 --------------

 Mercury is the Roman God of travelers (among other stuff!).
 In our project, Mercury branch concerns the robot itself.
 It embeds a PIC microcontroller that manages servo-motors and battery life time.
-Moreover, it is connected to a Raspberry Pi module by a USB wire.
+Moreover, it is connected to a Raspberry Pi module by a serial link (UART).

 Polyphemus branch